How Long Does a Wire Transfer Take After Closing on a Home?

 Wire transfer fraud

-Although wire transfers are generally very safe, wire transfer fraud in real estate can and does happen without the proper precautions.
+Although wire transfers are generally very safe, wire transfer fraud in real estate can happen without the proper precautions.

-Criminals target buyers by identifying properties with a pending sale and then phishing for information so that they can pose as either the title company, the buyer’s agent, or the escrow officer.
+Criminals target buyers by identifying properties with pending sales and then phishing for information so they can pose as either the title company, the buyer’s agent, or the escrow officer.

 Using fake credentials, they email the buyer with new wiring instructions and urge them to send the money right away in order to avoid closing delays.
-Excited buyers sometimes follow the scammer’s instructions without verifying the details.
+Buyers sometimes follow the scammer’s instructions without verifying the details.

 Unfortunately, when this misstep is discovered a few days later, it’s often too late for the money to be recovered.